-The Southern African Development Community (SADC) Integrated Regional Electronic Settlement System (SIRESS) is a regional payment and settlement system that was developed to facilitate funds transfer for cross-border payment in the SADC regional.
-The platform was implement to reduce the costs and improve efficiency of cross border payment by eliminating the need for corresponding banking for such payments.
-Ultimately, it is envisaged that the system will further promote and help trade within the regional.
+The Southern African Development Community (SADC) Integrated Regional Electronic Settlement System (SIRESS) is a regional payment and settlement system that was developed to facilitate funds transfer for cross-border payment in the SADC region.
+The platform was implemented to reduce the costs and improve efficiency by eliminating the need for corresponding banking of cross border payments.
+Ultimately, it is envisaged that the system will further promote and help trade within the region.

-The system first went live in July, 2014 for the Common Monetary Area (CMA) countries namely, South Africa, Namibia, Lesotho and Swaziland as a proof of concept.
+The system first went live in July 2014 for the Common Monetary Area (CMA) countries namely; South Africa, Namibia, Lesotho and Swaziland as proof of concept.
 Following the success in the CMA countries, the system was later extended to all commercial banks and central banks in the SADC region that wished to join as participants.
-Zambia as a country joined as a participant in September, 2014.
+Zambia as a country joined as a participant in September 2014.

 - Facilitation of intra-region trade for member countries